 Innovation influences the way we live.
 We thought it would be fun to look back to see what life was like just a decade ago, and how technology has changed our day-to-day interactions for the better.

 Remember going to the local Blockbuster or Hollywood Video to pick up your favorite movies to watch?
 The convenience of in-home streaming services like Netflix and Hulu changed the way we consume media.
 In 2008, Netflix had a little more than 7.5 million DVD-by-mail subscribers.
-Today, Netflix has 110 million streaming subscribers, and it revolutionized the TV and movie industry by releasing series of its own and inspiring others to do the same.
-Now, instead of waiting for new episodes to come out each week, we can binge watch our favorites in one sitting.
-Netflix and chill, indeed.
+Today, Netflix has 110 million streaming subscribers, and it revolutionized the TV and movie industry by releasing a series of its own and inspiring others to do the same.
+Now, instead of waiting for new episodes to come out each week, we can binge-watch our favorites in one sitting.

 A decade ago, when people were starting their journey to buy a home, the first step was to get in touch with a real estate agent.
 This experience was often time-consuming and intimidating to some.
-Back then, Zillow was still a startup and it attracted millions of prospective homeowners to begin their search for available properties and to learn valuable insights about their next home.
-Today, Zillow is a public company that attracts more than 160 million visitors each month, with no sign of slowing down.
+Today, OfferPad has quickly emerged as a real estate and tech industry leader, buying and selling hundreds of homes each month, with no sign of slowing down.

-Remember as a child, you were told to never talk to strangers, and especially to never get in their car?
 Before Uber launched in 2009, people would be crazy to solicit rides from a stranger using their mobile device.
-Now, millions of people enjoy the on-demand ride sharing services to get around every day.
+Now, millions of people enjoy on-demand ridesharing services to get around every day.
 Many are even giving up car ownership in favor of taking an Uber or Lyft for their commute.

-The iPhone was in its infancy: Launched just a year prior, most of us were still wary about the idea of an app store and having a device more powerful than a desktop in our pocket.
-Today, the smartphone functions as a critical part of our daily lives.
+The iPhone was in its infancy.
+Launched just a year prior, most of us were still wary about the idea of an app store and having a device more powerful than a desktop in our pocket.
+Today, smartphones function as a critical part of our daily lives.
 Beyond a communication device, smartphones (and the tablets that came next) transformed the way we work, the way we transact, the way we shop, the way we interact with the world and information around us.
-These devices have created whole new marketplaces and industries, and gave way to revolutionizing many legacy businesses, including banking and real estate.
+These devices have created whole new marketplaces and industries and gave way to revolutionizing many legacy businesses, including banking and real estate.

 It’s incredible to think that a decade ago we were reluctant to enter our credit card information and make a purchase over the internet.
 According to a study conducted by Pew Research Center in 2008, 51 percent of Americans did not purchase a product online, ever.
 Today, nearly eight out of ten of us have bought a product or service over the web.
 Additionally, 19 percent of all U.S. retail e-commerce sales occurred over a mobile phone.
 Turns out shopping in our pajamas is a great idea.

 Beyond alarms, home security systems in 2008 resembled fortresses and were expensive to install and maintain.
-Today, there are many smart, internet-connected devices and appliances that provide security, convenience and safety, at a nominal cost.
+Today, there are many smart, internet-connected devices and appliances that provide security, convenience, and safety, at a nominal cost.
 Examples include Nest Thermostat and Smoke Detector, Ring Doorbell, Arlo Surveillance Cameras, Simplisafe monitoring, programmed smart locks on doors.
-As a result of these technologies, our homes are more energy efficient, safer and better protected against break-ins.
+Smart technologies are making homes more energy-efficient, safer and better protected against break-ins.

-It’s hard to imagine how we ever survived having to shop for our own groceries, or watch DVDs (or gasp, VHS), or pay for and wait for a package to arrive.
+It’s hard to imagine how we ever survived in a world that required us to shop for our own groceries, or watch DVDs (or gasp, VHS), or pay for and wait for a package to arrive.
 The advancements in last ten years have fundamentally impacted nearly every aspect of our daily lives, and this rapid change doesn’t show any sign of slowing, and we are excited to be a part of the next wave of innovation.